geyang/jaynes-starter-kit/07_supercloud_setup/README.md

 **Note** outbound HTTP requests are blocked on the workers nodes, which means you can not run pip install or send logging request to our ec2 instrumentation server.
 See [[link]](proxy_setup.md)

+**Frist, take a looka the [04 slurm setup guide](/Users/ge/mit/jaynes-starter-kit/04_slurm_configuration/README.md)**.
+That guide tells you how to get up and running with python.
+The following steps cover specific libraries needed for reinforcement learning.

 ## Setting up MuJoCo-py (for gym)

 **Summary:** First install mujoco (step 1 below), and then add the following to your `~/.bashrc`